gs18050/MAGNet/README.md

 2. Upload the project to Google drive.

+3. Download the DIV2K dataset from [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/).

+4. Put the training dataset into dataset/train and validation set to dataset/valid.

-3. Edit the drive_root in the 4th cell to your own drive path.
+5. Edit the drive_root in the 4th cell to your own drive path.

-4. Run the MAGNet.ipynb code.
+6. Run the MAGNet.ipynb code.

 # Credit